firebolt-db/godocs/docs/_includes/sql_examples/array_to_string.md

 {% endraw %}

 {% raw %}
-In this example below, the elements of a nested array containing a NULL are concatenated.
+In the example below, the elements of a nested array containing a NULL are concatenated.
 ``` sql
 SELECT ARRAY_TO_STRING([[1, 2], [3, 4], [NULL, 5]], ',') AS levels;
 ```